Danny-de-bree/fabriccli/README.md

 - Assign capacity to workspaces (is done when when creating new workspaces)
 - Create Lakehouses
 - List Lakehouses
-- Create Warehoues (gives a error, but works)
+- Create Warehoues (gives a error, but works) (SPN doesnt work)
-- List Warehouses
+- List Warehouses (SPN doesnt work)
+- Add Git repo

 ## 📝 TODOs

 - [ ] Add AAD group to workspace

-- [X] Create Lakehoues

-- [X] Add authentication with SPN
-    - Investigate how to authenticate with SPN.

 - [ ] Add shortcut with OneLake from storage account.

-- [X] Clean some print statements and add logging.

-- [X] Add tests for the functions.

-- [X] Login in CLI, some format problems.
+- [ ] Pause and Resume capacity (80% working)

 ## 🛠 Prerequisites

 - Python 3.10 or higher
-- Microsoft Fabric Access Token
+- Microsoft Fabric Access Token or SPN

 ## 🔑 Obtaining and giving rights to SPN